 So what can we do?
 Well it’s actually as simple as making small changes right outside your back door.

 I’m thrilled to be working with the RSPB as part of their ‘Give nature a home in your garden’ campaign this year.
-The campaign is about taking small, achievable steps to help nature in your own green space, which in turn will give nature a bigger home overall.
+The campaign is about taking small, achievable steps to garden for wildlife, which in turn will give nature a bigger home overall.
 It’s also about giving children an opportunity to experience more nature up close.
 Now obviously I’m passionate about getting kids outdoors and experiencing all that nature has to offer, so we’re really excited about what we’re going to be getting up to.